 Next pragmatic steps:

-- Activate trial Sentinel 31 days: POC on 3-5 priority sources
+- Activate the 31-day Sentinel trial: Proof of concept on 3–5 priority sources

-- Calculate real cost: PAYG vs Commitment vs Data Lake, include data grants
+- Calculate the actual cost: PAYG vs. Commitment vs. Data Lake, including data grants

 - Testing detection rules: false positives?
-True alerts?
-Tuning necessary?
+Genuine alerts?
+Need for fine-tuning?

-- Form KQL team: 2 people minimum (skill redundancy)
+- Team size at KQL: at least 2 people (skill redundancy)

-- Decide: Sentinel full, Defender XDR only, or Splunk/QRadar if better fit
+- Decide: Sentinel Full, Defender XDR only, or Splunk/QRadar if it's a better fit

 Microsoft Sentinel is an excellent cloud SIEM for those who know how to use it.
 For the rest of us, it's a money-spinner that detects as many threats as a basic firewall at 1/10th the price.
 Choose wisely.